Harvey Milk

 Early Life

-Milk was born in Woodmere, New York in 1930 into a Lithuanian family.
-His family practiced the Jewish religion and his father was a member of the U.S. Navy.
-Harvey Milk went on to study at the New York State College for Teachers where he first started bringing up the debate of diversity.
-After his graduation in 1951, he enlisted in the Navy following in his father's footsteps.
+Milk was born in Woodmere, New York, in 1930 into a Lithuanian family.
+His family practiced the Jewish religion, and his father was a member of the U.S. Navy.
+Harvey Milk went on to study at the New York State College for Teachers, where he first started bringing up the debate of diversity.
+After graduating in 1951, he enlisted in the Navy, following in his father's footsteps.

-In both 1972 and 1974, Harvey Milk ran for the supervisor position in San Francisco and unfortunately lost both times.
-This however didn’t stop him as his continuous involvement established his name as one not to be reckoned with in the political world.
-Following another loss when running for State Assembly, Milk realized that if he rallied up all the voters involved in the Castro’s Village Agency, he would have a much greater chance at succeeding in running as a candidate.
-This campaigning worked, and on January 9, 1978, Harvey Milk was inaugurated as the San-Francisco City Council Supervisor.
 The news of his election as the first openly gay elected official quickly spread throughout the nation.
-Harvey Milk not only worked to serve the LGBTQ community, but many others as well.
+Harvey Milk not only worked to serve the LGBTQ+ community, but many others as well.
 Some of the main points on his political agenda were to protect LGBTQ and other minority rights, provide low-cost housing, reform tax codes to assist the industry, and provide working mothers with daycares.
 He advocated for many measures to make the city of San Francisco an overall safer place.

 Death and Legacy